What, exactly, was John McCain asking James Comey?

 I'll admit that I was -- and am -- as lost as Comey appeared to be as to what McCain was driving at.
 The two investigations -- Clinton's decision to establish a private email server and the Russians meddling in the 2016 election -- are not the same thing.

-As Comey explained to McCain, the Clinton investigation was concluded on July 5, 2016 when he announced to the country that while the former Secretary of State had been "extremely careless," he was not bringing charges against her.
+As Comey explained to McCain, the Clinton investigation was concluded on July 5, 2016 when he announced to the country that while the former secretary of state had been "extremely careless," he was not bringing charges against her.
 The investigation into Russia's meddling in the election and any possible collusion with elements of the Trump campaign is still ongoing.

 Complicating things somewhat is the fact that in late October -- much to Clinton's chagrin -- Comey announced that the investigation into her email server was re-opening after a new batch of emails had been discovered on a computer belonging to Huma Abedin, a top Clinton aide, and her husband at the time Anthony Weiner.
-But as the FBI announced just before the election, nothing was discovered on that computer that changed the bureau's decision not to charge Clinton or any or her aides.
+But as the FBI announced just before the election, nothing was discovered on that computer that changed the bureau's decision not to charge Clinton or any of her aides.

 McCain seemed not to get that -- whether intentionally or not.
-He seemed set on making clear that Comey had some sort of double standard in the investigations.
-That he had gone easy on Clinton but hadn't extended that same courtesy to Trump.
+He seemed set on making clear that Comey had some sort of double standard in the investigations -- that he had gone easy on Clinton but hadn't extended that same courtesy to Trump.

 "It seemed that he investigated, he decided without the Department of Justice deciding, that there would be no reason to bring charges against then-secretary of state Clinton and at the same time -- candidate Clinton," McCain explained to reporters after the hearing.
 "And at the same time, the investigation continues to go on concerning President Trump and his people.
 I don't understand how you can say in one case there's no reasons to consider -- continue it, and he says that the Russian engagement was a big deal in his words, and I agree with him, but yet it seems a double standard."

-Note: Update: McCain made light of the confusion and clarified what he meant by his questions at the hearing in a statement after the hearing an in an exchange with reporters.